UT-CHG/BET/_sources/parallel.txt

 :class:`bet.sampling.adaptiveSampling.sampler`.
 The method
 :meth:`~bet.sampling.basicSampling.sampler.compute_QoI_and_create_discretization`
 and :meth:`~bet.sampling.basicSampling.sampler.create_random_discretization`
-both have a parallel option (must be specified in the method call) which will partition the samples over several processors and a globalize option to return a globalized set of results.
+both  will partition the samples over several processors and have a globalize option to return a globalized set of results.
 The method :meth:`~bet.sampling.adaptiveSampling.sampler.generalized_chains` divides up the chains among the availiable processors and returns a globalized result.
 This method also has serial and parallel hotstart capabilties.